BaristaLabs/paperspace.net/README.md

 });
 ```

-Create a new job and wait until it completes
+Create a new job using jess/tetris:latest and wait until it completes

 ``` c#
 var job = await client.Jobs.Create(new CreateJobRequest()